How Isolated Pronouns Create More Work for Readers

 Effective writing clearly guides readers from one concept to the next.
 But when the guidance is not clear, readers will slow down—and even backtrack—to try to understand the content.

-Fortunately, you can quickly fix these sentences by pairing the pronoun with a concrete subject.
+Fortunately, you can quickly fix these sentences by pairing the pronoun with a concrete subject or referent.
 This pairing will create an explicit statement to ensure that your writing is clear.

 Example 1